 But explaining our diminished emotional responsiveness in situations in which actions garnering a negative emotional response is proved irrelevant and unnecessary is a conversation that I feel strongly writing about.
 The conversation is one that produces a double positive or negative or combined impact:

 1.)
 Battling invincible ailments – anxiety, depression, phobias: evoking a stimuli over a period of time on a constant state allows for the individual to ultimately adopt to the negative situation.

 2.)
-Ignoring emotions – a defence mechanism in which the individual choose to not acknowledge the existence of something; eventually accomplishing a self-fulfilling prophecy making something not exist anymore through pretence.
+Ignoring emotions – a defense mechanism in which the individual choose to not acknowledge the existence of something; eventually accomplishing a self-fulfilling prophecy making something not exist anymore through pretense.

 3.)
-Conscious efforts of self-inhibition – an active, voluntary self-imposed action that controls the negative stimuli and its effects on one’s thoughts, feelings and behaviour.
+Conscious efforts of self-inhibition – an active, voluntary self-imposed action that controls the negative stimuli and its effects on one’s thoughts, feelings and behavior.